-- 4.1 Like Council Tax, due to the complexities of the Collection Fund the variance in budgeted Business Rates and actual Business Rates for 2023/24 impacts in 2024/25.
-The forecast deficit at the end of 2023/24, that will impact on the budget in 2024/25 is £594k.
+- 4.1 The Business Rates position has been updated for the Final NNDR 1 since the PFD Committee. - 4.2 Like Council Tax, due to the complexities of the Collection Fund the variance in budgeted Business Rates and actual Business Rates for 2023/24 that will impact on the budget in 2024/25, this is £638k.
 An element of this deficit is the result of additional reliefs given and funded by central government.
 There is Section 31 grant being held as an earmarked reserve of £306k to off-set this element of this deficit.
-This results in a requirement to fund the remaining £288k deficit.
-As part of the quarter 3 monitoring report a NNDR equalisation reserve is being established and the reserve will be used to fund the deficit. - 4.2 The deficit has occurred due to a number of factors including removal of some hereditaments from the rating list, successful appeals and increase in reliefs.
-The impact of these changes is forecast to be on-going, and this has reduced the forecast Business Rates income for 2024/25 by £124k from £2.593m to £2.469m.
-This is subject to the completion of the NNDR1 final estimates and will be updated in the report to Full Council.
+This results in a requirement to fund the remaining £332k deficit.
+As part of the quarter 3 monitoring report a NNDR equalisation reserve is being established and the reserve will be used to fund the deficit. - 4.3 The deficit has occurred due to a number of factors including removal of some hereditaments from the rating list, successful appeals and increase in reliefs.
+Following the completion of the NNDR 1, the impact of these changes is forecast to be on-going, and this has reduced the forecast Business Rates income for 2024/25 by £122k from £2.593m to £2.471m.